Kourtney Kardashian Questions Sister Kylie Jenner’s Mega-Wealth On ‘The Real’

 “And that’s a thing I always think to myself, ‘When is it enough?’
 Because I don’t like missing out on certain things like doing my kids’ homework or certain after-school activities for different things like that,” Kourtney explained.

-Although she is thrilled for her sister’s status and the wealth she has generated for herself and the future of her daughter Stormi, Kourtney has personally made a conscious effort to take a step back at times from the family machine and focus on her family of three which includes children Mason, Reign and Penelope.
+Although she is thrilled for her sister’s status, the wealth she has generated for herself, and the future of Kyle’s daughter Stormi, Kourtney has personally made a conscious effort to take a step back at times from the family machine and focus on her three children: Mason, Reign and Penelope.

-The reality star also answered the question of if her children wanted to pursue careers in the entertainment business, would she support them?
+The reality star also answered the question about her children wanting to pursue careers in the entertainment business and if she would she support them.

 “If they want to do it,” Kourtney said of the possibility her children would take over the spotlight.
 “I definitely would never push them to do it and it’s not something that I’m hoping they’re going to do.
 Whatever makes them happy I think.”

 Kourtney shares parenting duties of her three children with ex-lover of 10 years Scott Disick.
-While the two once had a contentious relationship due to Scott’s hard-partying ways in his youth as he dealt with being thrust into the spotlight as an extended member of the clan and the death of both of his parents just one year apart; the couple have settled into a happy friendship and co-parenting relationship for the sake of their children.
+While the two once had a contentious relationship due to Scott’s hard-partying ways in his youth and the death of both of his parents just one year apart, the couple has settled into a happy friendship and co-parenting relationship for the sake of their children.
 Scott is currently dating Sofia Richie, the daughter of Grammy-award winning singer and American Idol judge Lionel Richie.

-The Inquisitr previously reported that Kourtney and Scott were involved in a situation that will be featured on an upcoming episode of Keeping Up With the Kardashians where mom Kris Jenner’s boyfriend Corey Gamble revealed his idea of discipline, sparking outrage from Scott in the shocking clip.
+The Inquisitr previously reported that Kourtney and Scott were involved in a situation that will be featured on an upcoming episode of Keeping Up with the Kardashians where mom Kris Jenner’s boyfriend Corey Gamble revealed his idea of discipline, sparking outrage from Scott in the shocking clip.

 Next Sunday, a family dinner takes a turn for the worst.
 This new #KUWTK can’t be missed. pic.twitter.com/gUtnl8iM2K